A ging and gravity can have a profound effect on the tissues of the face. Nowhere is this more apparent than around the eyes.

 Over the course of the first week after eyelid surgery, swelling of the eyelids significantly decreases.
 Sutures are typically removed 5 days after your eyelid surgery (if there are any to remove at all).
 You will be given some eye drops that you will need to use for the first week after surgery.

 Because of the swelling, most blepharoplasty patients take a week off of work for eyelid surgery recovery.
 Typically, hypoallergenic makeup can be worn after approximately a week, and you can go back to wearing contact lenses (if you need them) at that time.
 Careful use of eyeglass can, however, be resumed any time after the surgery.

 It is important to remember that the aging process of your body continues after your procedure and can still have further effects on your eyes.
 A blepharoplasty procedure can retain its effects, both functional and cosmetic, for up to 10 years.
 However, this will depend upon your health, lifestyle choices, and several other factors.

-During your consultation, Dr. Hall will talk to you regarding your expectations from the surgery and give you a realistic picture regarding the results.
+During your consultation for blepharoplasty Knoxville plastic surgeon, Dr. Jason Hall, will talk to you regarding your expectations from the surgery and give you a realistic picture regarding the results.
 You would have to share your medical history with us and submit to a medical examination if needed.

 Before your procedure, you would need to stop taking anti-inflammatory medication and any other medication that thins out the blood.
 There might also be a need to adjust the dosage of other medications that you take regularly.